aws/aws-fpga/hdk/docs/load_times.md

 ## Other load time considerations

-To minimize AFI load time, in addition to caching the AGFI and using data rentention (-D flag), also ensure:
+To minimize AFI load time, in addition to caching the AGFI and using data retention (-D flag), also ensure:

 * The AFI being loaded is on the same shell as the previous AFI
 * The AFI being loaded is using a new shell, especially shell 1.4 or above